Bernard-A/IoTRoam-Tutorial/OTAA.md

    server=http://10.1.86.48:8003
    ```

- ## Adding Certificates for secure TLS Communication between NS<->AS
+ ## Adding Certificates for secure TLS Communication between NS<->AS/JS

 The idea is to generate Certificates for both the NS and the AS.
 * For this platform set up, following the Chirpstack process, we need to install the [CFSSL] tool.
 This installation could be done in your local computer or the NS ot the AS: